 Leadership: Cari Lovins, email@example.com

-The Digital Program Strategy Unit is responsible for digital programs and products used for the curation, preservation, and discovery of the libraries resources for use in scholarship, publications, personal research and other engaging academic and non-academic pursuits.
+The Digital Product Strategy Unit is responsible for digital programs and products used for the curation, preservation, and discovery of the libraries resources for use in scholarship, publications, personal research and other engaging academic and non-academic pursuits.
 The unit engages in strategic, cross-departmental projects and programs including working with stakeholders to identify the development or acquisition of new products or reimagining current processes.

 People and Programs

 Description: Emory University Libraries Digital Collections (digital repository) is the outcome of The Digital Library Program (DLP) project, which is a multi-year Emory Libraries initiative to promote best practices and provide long term access to Emory's unique digital assets and collections.
 A key offering of the Program is to develop a versatile and feature rich digital repository platform using the open source Samvera (formerly Hydra) framework.

 Digital Preservation: Kathryn Michaelis, email@example.com

 Description: Developing processes and identifying products to ensure digital assets for Emory University Libraries remain accessible and usable.

 Description: Products and systems for the purpose of discovering and finding library resources including items in Emory University Libraries catalog, and electronic resources.

 Description: Management of Emory University Libraries web sites and content management systems.